You are here: Urology Textbook > Penis > Premature ejaculation

 Fluoxetine is a long-acting SSRI.
 Dosage 20–40 mg daily.
 Onset of action after 1–2 weeks.

-PDE 5-inhibitors are indicated for the treatment of erectile dysfunction, which may also be the cause for the premature ejaculation.
-PDE 5-inhibitors are also combined with SSRIs (off-label use).
+PDE5 inhibitors do not increase IELT, but they do increase confidence in achieving a second erection and thereby improve sexual experience.
+In addition, PDE5 inhibitors are indicated for the treatment of erectile dysfunction, which may also be the cause for the premature ejaculation.

-Tramadol has not only activity on the opioid receptor, but also influences the cholinergic and serotonergic nervous system.
+Beside the activity on the opioid receptor, tramadol also influences the cholinergic and serotonergic nervous system.
 Tramadol could increase IELT in a randomized phase-3 study (Bar-Or u.a., 2012): 1,2 min (with 62 mg Tramadol) versus 0,6 min (with placebo).
 Side effects of tramadol were acceptable.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 J Urol, 175 (3 Pt 1): 842–848, Mar 2006.